 - My English teacher back in high school, I remember every single word in the letter she wrote me.

 - The elasticity to adapt to change

 - The second, third and multiple chances

-You’ve once probably felt time going past you and in turn regretted that you had taken things and people for granted.
+You’ve probably once witnessed time going past you and in turn regretted that you had taken things and people for granted.
 It is open knowledge that gratitude is not easy to practice but what is the use of working on anything if we’re unable to show appreciation.
-How are we supposed to find value in what we are yet to achieve if we’re challenged now as it stands.
+How are we going to find value in what we are yet to achieve if we’re challenged now as it stands.
 I don’t know but just maybe if we could attempt to live in the moment, cherish what we have and grasp contentment in every way possible we’d be a little happier and fulfilled – just maybe.